AustinCBYUi/DZXML_Editor/README.md

 - [ ] Try to get an icon for the .exe so it doesn't look so sketch
 - [ ] Maybe make the multiplier able to multiply only up to 5x including decimal points but rounds to a whole number for the types.xml
 - [ ] Build as .exe and include a blank types.xml in a zip with the github code as well.
-- [ X ] Write documentation including docstrings for the functions just in-case?
+- [X] Write documentation including docstrings for the functions just in-case?

+### Changelogs
+This section will be updated with changes after initial release if necessary.
+This will primarily be used for major bugs fixed if any exist, or any requests are made to add.
+If I decide to make any other .xml modifiers for DayZ I will merge all projects into one super application that will allow you to modify different xmls.

+### Developer Documentation
+If you are planning on taking the source code to develop on your own, please read this.